InsultingPros/.github/.github/coding-style.md

     1. In general, line continuations are indented 4 additional spaces;
-    2. For function definitions and calls, if the arguments do not all fit on one line they should be broken up onto multiple lines, with each argument on its own line, indented by 4 spaces.
+    2. For function definitions and calls, if the arguments do not all fit on one line they should be broken up onto multiple lines, with each argument on its own line, indented by 4 spaces, closing brace should not be indented;
         In that case, there should be line breaks after opening parenthesis and before closing one.
-        The code example below illustrates this;
+        The code example below illustrates this.
 * Any function's body can consist of three different parts that have to be separated by line breaks:
     1. `local` variable definitions;
     2. Set of guard checks - `if` block with a single `return` instruction.